Stuff looking for a new home

 - a USB2/3 key, 64GB+ would be nice, emphasis on being of a small physical size as there are ones that are big enough to not fit in many systems without removing all other devices, and some systems at all.
 I can also use many of the small (< 4GB) old keys for special boot keys if you are dumping any.

-- good headphones(noise canceling) with a microphone that collapse for travel.
-Wired please.
+- good lite headphones(noise canceling) with a microphone that collapse for travel.
+Wired please, with standard 3.5mm audio plug and not one of the newer flyby night standards.

 - 5.25" drawer for in a computer